murraydavis/Linux-System-Administration/REVISION.MAR20.2021.md

 ## Compile of main.tex did not work...on a Fedora 33 system.

+My original build was completed in 2017.
+I compiled it on a Fedora 25 system.
+In March, 2021, I cloned the Linux-System-Administration repos to my new box that had Fedora 33 installed and a recent version of TeX.

+I tried to compile main.tex using TeXStudio, but serveral errors were thrown.
+This is how I fixed the compile errors.

 ### My system
 $ tex --version
 TeX 3.14159265 (TeX Live 2020)